kumusega/Rainfall-Data-Analysis-and-Forecasting/README.md

-Univariate Time Series Analysis and Forecasting:
-Time series analysis is challenging because data points depend on both physical factors and their chronological order.
-While forecasts can be made using one feature (univariate) or multiple features (bivariate/multivariate), this article focuses on univariate forecasting using a rainfall dataset from Kaggle.
-What is Univariate Forecasting?
-Univariate forecasting predicts the future values of a single variable using its historical data.
-This technique is widely used in fields like economics, finance, weather, and demand forecasting.
-Imports:
-•	pandas for data manipulation.
-•	matplotlib.pyplot for data visualization.
-•	statsmodels libraries for time series decomposition, stationarity testing (ADF test), autocorrelation (ACF) and partial autocorrelation (PACF) plots, and modeling with SARIMAX and Exponential Smoothing.
-•	warnings to suppress unnecessary warnings.
-Data Loading and Initial Exploration:
-•	The script reads the rainfall data from a CSV file (Rainfall_data.csv).
-•	It uses df.describe() to display basic statistics (mean, standard deviation, etc.) for each column.
-•	df.info()  provides an overview of the dataset, including data types and null values.
-Data Preprocessing:
-•	A new Date column is created by combining Year, Month, and Day.
-•	Extracts Year, Month, and Weekdays from the Date column for further analysis.
-•	Renames the Day column to Weekdays and drops unnecessary columns.
-Visualization:
-•	Scatter plots are created to visualize the relationship between Specific Humidity, Relative Humidity, Temperature, and Precipitation.
-•	Bar plots visualize how precipitation changes over time (yearly, monthly, and weekly).
-Time Series Analysis:
-•	Sets the Date column as the index for easier time series operations.
-•	Decomposes the precipitation time series into trend, seasonal, and residual components using seasonal_decompose.
-•	Plots the decomposed components to analyze the data.
-Stationarity Testing:
-•	Performs the Augmented Dickey-Fuller (ADF) test to check the stationarity of the Precipitation series.
-•	ACF and PACF plots are generated to examine the autocorrelation of the time series.
-•	Both autocorrelation and partial autocorrelation functions (ACF and PACF) are used to identify the order of ARIMA models.
-•	The ACF helps in identifying the moving average (MA) part, while the PACF helps in identifying the autoregressive (AR) part.
-•	Applies differencing to make the series stationary if needed, and performs the ADF test again.
-SARIMA Modeling:
-•	A Seasonal ARIMA (SARIMA) model is built with specified order and seasonal order parameters.
-•	Fits the model to the precipitation data and generates a summary of the model's performance.
-Forecasting:
-•	The model is used to forecast future values (e.g., for the next 12 steps).
-•	Plots the actual data alongside the SARIMA predictions to visualize the model's forecast accuracy.
-Conclusion:
-•	The final plot demonstrates how the SARIMA model's predictions compare to the actual precipitation data.
-By visualizing the forecasted values alongside the observed data, it becomes evident how well the model captures the underlying patterns and trends in the time series.
-This comparison is crucial for assessing the accuracy and effectiveness of the SARIMA model in predicting future precipitation levels.
+📊 Univariate Time Series Analysis and Forecasting

+🚀 Project Overview
+###This project focuses on univariate time series analysis using historical precipitation data.
+The main goal is to forecast future rainfall using advanced time series models.

+Objectives:
+###•	🛠️ Analyze precipitation patterns over time.
+###•	📈 Forecast future precipitation values using the SARIMA model.

+📁 Dataset
+###•	Source: Kaggle Rainfall Dataset.
+###•	Size: Several years of daily rainfall data.
+###•	Key Attributes: Date, Precipitation, Temperature, Humidity, etc.

+🧹 Data Preprocessing
+•	Handling Missing Data: Missing values were identified and handled appropriately.
+•	Feature Engineering: Extracted Year, Month, and Weekday from the date column for analysis.
+•	Data Standardization: Numerical features were standardized to prepare for time series modeling.

+🔍 Exploratory Data Analysis (EDA)
+•	Visualization: Created scatter plots and bar charts to explore the relationship between precipitation, temperature, and humidity.
+•	Decomposition: Used time series decomposition to break down the data into trend, seasonality, and residuals.

+🤖 Modeling and Prediction
+•	Stationarity Testing: Performed the Augmented Dickey-Fuller (ADF) test to ensure stationarity of the time series.
+•	ACF & PACF Analysis: Used autocorrelation and partial autocorrelation plots to guide the selection of ARIMA model parameters.
+•	Model: Built a SARIMA model for time series forecasting.

+📊 Results and Discussion
+•	SARIMA Forecast: The model successfully forecasted the next 12 steps (e.g., rainfall for the upcoming 12 days or months).
+•	Model Performance: The forecasted values closely followed the trend and seasonal patterns of the actual data.

+🔮 Future Work
+•	Model Improvement: Explore more complex models (e.g., Prophet, deep learning) for better accuracy.
+•	Real-Time Forecasting: Integrate real-time data streams for continuous forecasting and timely decision-making.